nais/azurerator/docs/lifecycle.md

 1. If the application only has a single set of registered credentials in Azure, then these will not be revoked.
 2. The previous newest set of credentials will not be revoked.
 3. Additionally, any set of credentials that exist in `corev1.Secret` resources in use by existing pods will not be revoked.
-A new set of credentials is registered to the application in Azure AD
+A new set of credentials is registered to the application in Azure AD.
 5. Any other key registered in Azure AD not matching the above will be revoked, i.e. any key deemed to be unused.
-6. The Status subresource is updated with the identifiers for the new set of credentials
+6. The Status subresource is updated with the identifiers for the new set of credentials.

+Additionally, during reconciliation of the resource, the operator will attempt to add a new set of credentials to the application if it detects that the period between last rotation and now is greater than the configured `secret-rotation.max-age` property (defaults to 6 months).
+It will update the existing Kubernetes Secret.

 ## 3 Cluster Resources